ansys/pyaedt/doc/source/API/MaterialManagement.rst

 Material management
 ~~~~~~~~~~~~~~~~~~~
-This section cover all materials classes and methods.
+This section describes all material-related classes and methods.

 .. currentmodule:: pyaedt.modules